23 Most Romantic Getaways in the USAUnited States

 Savannah is one of our favorite romantic getaways in the USA.

 Dripping Spanish Moss, Savannah’s 22 beautiful town squares, stunning antebellum architecture, and an epic food scene all contribute to making Savannah one of the most romantic cities in the USA.

-On a getaway with your beloved, be sure to stroll through the lovely Forsyth Park and down Jones Street (often called the most beautiful street in the USA!), to learn a bit of history on one of Savannah’s famed house tours (the Mercer-Williams House of Midnight in the Garden of Good and Evil fame is a great starting place), to give yourselves an excuse to hold each other tight on a ghost tour, to check out River Street, and to peruse some of Savannah’s antique shops.
+During a weekend in Savannah with your beloved, be sure to stroll through the lovely Forsyth Park and down Jones Street (often called the most beautiful street in the USA!), to learn a bit of history on one of Savannah’s famed house tours (the Mercer-Williams House of Midnight in the Garden of Good and Evil fame is a great starting place), to give yourselves an excuse to hold each other tight on a ghost tour, to check out River Street, and to peruse some of Savannah’s antique shops.
 Art lovers can consider a visit to the Telfair Museum of Art or shopSCAD, the store run by the students of the well-known Savannah College of Art and Design.

 History buffs (and photo lovers!) will want to head a bit outside of town to the Wormsloe Historic Site, which in addition to being an important piece of Georgian history, boasts a driveway lined with oak trees that stretches on for more than a mile that has become extremely popular with couples’ photos–a stop there will surely include some of your favorite photos of your romantic getaway.